Adam Makowicz: Biography

-Adam Makowicz was born into a family of ethnic Poles in Hnojník (eastern Moravia, now in the Czech Republic), in an area annexed by Nazi Germany at the beginning of World War II.
+Adam Makowicz was born into a family of ethnic Poles in Hnojník (Cieszyn Silesia, now in the Czech Republic), in an area annexed by Nazi Germany at the beginning of World War II.
 After the war, he was raised in Poland.
 He studied classical music at the Chopin Conservatory of Music in Kraków.
 Overcoming cultural restrictions under the communist government, he developed a passion for modern jazz.
 At the time, political freedom and improvisation were disapproved of by the pro-Soviet authorities.
 Nonetheless, he embarked on a new professional life by switching from the career of a classical pianist to that of a touring jazz pianist.
 After years of hardship, Makowicz gained a regular gig at a small jazz club in a cellar of a house in Kraków.
 He was named the "Best jazz pianist" by the readers of Poland's Jazz Forum magazine, and was awarded a gold medal for his contribution to the arts.